Sales Strategy

 The instinct after reading this data is to create a better checklist - assign a follow-up owner, build a cadence template, set a reminder.
 Those things help at the margins.
 But the core problem - speed - can't be solved by willpower and process improvements when you're dealing with hundreds of leads and a team that just spent three days at a convention center.

-Research from Velocify found that responding within one minute of a lead's inquiry boosts conversion rates by 391%.
+Responding within one minute of a lead's inquiry boosts conversion rates by 391% (Velocify, "Ultimate Contact Strategy" study).
 The companies hitting that benchmark aren't trying harder.
 They're using automation to respond instantly while their team is still on the show floor.

 The competitive advantage in the trade show landscape belongs to the first responder - the organization that combines the trust built through face-to-face conversation with the speed of digital automation.
 AI-powered SMS follow-up can reach leads within minutes of badge scan, while the conversation is still fresh and your competitor is still packing up their booth.